Protecting high-elevation sagebrush habitat for a working wilderness.

 Threats to Sagebrush Habitat

 The sagebrush grasslands, though resilient, become ever more fragile when pressured by human activity.
 Scientists have long suspected that cattle grazing was one of the primary contributors to the degradation of sagebrush habitat.
-However, the results of a 2016 study show that “current grazing practices in the Centennial Valley appear to have minimal effects on sage-grouse reproduction and survival during nesting and brood rearing seasons”.
-That is to say, the typical good stewardship demonstrated by livestock grazers in these high elevation pastures, such as not grazing in areas when sage-grouse are nesting, has long supported a place where ranchers and wildlife can live in harmony.
-This is one of the reasons why greater sage-grouse populations are stable in the High Divide, while rapidly declining elsewhere.
+However, the results of a 2016 study show that “current grazing practices in the Centennial Valley appear to have minimal effects on sage-grouse reproduction and survival during nesting and brood rearing seasons.”
+That is to say, the typical good stewardship demonstrated by livestock grazers in these high-elevation pastures, such as not grazing in areas when sage-grouse are nesting, has long supported a place where ranchers and wildlife can live in harmony.
+This is one of the reasons why greater sage-grouse populations are stable in the High Divide while rapidly declining elsewhere.

 Rather, the primary threats to Southwest Montana’s sagebrush grasslands include habitat fragmentation caused by residential development and exurban expansion.
-Invasive plants, conifer encroachment, and barriers such as fences, are also responsible for the loss of these otherwise intact and resilient intermountain sagebrush seas.
+Invasive plants, conifer encroachment and barriers such as fences are also responsible for the loss of these otherwise intact and resilient intermountain sagebrush seas.

 Opportunities: Greater Sage-Grouse

-The recent success of greater sage-grouse conservation is a testament to how The Nature Conservancy has brought private and public land managers together to achieve lasting conservation outcomes.
-In 2010 the US Fish & Wildlife Service declared the greater sage-grouse as a candidate species for future listing under the Endangered Species Act, an action that granted private and public land managers and wildlife managers five years to put all promising conservation tools to work in order to halt the range-wide decline of the bird.
-In September 2015, The Service determined that protection for the greater sage-grouse under the Endangered Species Act was no longer warranted.
+The recent success of greater sage-grouse conservation is a testament to how The Nature Conservancy (TNC) has brought private and public land managers together to achieve lasting conservation outcomes.
+In 2010 the U.S. Fish & Wildlife Service declared the greater sage-grouse as a candidate species for future listing under the Endangered Species Act, an action that granted private and public land managers and wildlife managers five years to put all promising conservation tools to work in order to halt the range-wide decline of the bird.
+In September 2015, the service determined that protection for the greater sage-grouse under the Endangered Species Act was no longer warranted.
 This outcome and future protection depend heavily on conservation opportunities such as:

 - The NRCS-ALE and Montana State Sage-Grouse Habitat Conservation Program provide funding to encourage more conservation easements.

-What Is the Conservancy Doing Next?
+What Is TNC Doing Next?